Still Wakes the Deep: Gameplay

 As players progress in the game, the environments inside the oil rig will slowly evolve as they are either destroyed or flooded.

 Still Wakes the Deep is a psychological horror video game played from a first-person perspective.
 The game is set in December 1975, on an oil rig named Beira D in the North Sea.
-In the game, the player assumes control of a Glaswegian electrician named Cameron "Caz" McLeary, who must navigate through the oil rig following a catastrophic event, looking for a way to escape while surviving the harsh weather and evading the pursuit of creatures.
-The player character can run, jump, and climb ladders, though Caz may tremor when navigating through the rig's hostile environments, causing him to fall if the player does not respond in time to quick-time events.
+Player assumes control of a Glaswegian electrician named Cameron "Caz" McLeary, who must navigate through the oil rig following a catastrophic event, looking for a way to escape while surviving the harsh weather and evading the pursuit of creatures.
+Caz can run, jump, and climb ladders, though Caz may tremor when navigating through the rig's hostile environments, causing him to fall if the player does not respond in time to quick-time events.
 Caz is equipped with a flashlight, which can be used to illuminate otherwise dimly lit areas.

 The game has no head-up display.
 If the monster is in close proximity to the player, colored floaters will appear in Caz's peripheral vision.
-However, the game does not have a combat system, and players have to rely on stealth (such as hiding behind objects and inside vents or throwing objects to distract enemies) and solving light environmental puzzles to progress.
+The game does not have a combat system, and players have to rely on stealth (such as hiding behind objects and inside vents or throwing objects to distract enemies) and solving environmental puzzles to survive and progress.
 When the player is being chased by the monster, they have the option to quickly look behind while running forward.
 Still Wakes the Deep is a linear game, and the development team uses yellow paint on various surfaces to direct players towards their objectives.
 Players have to visit several locations multiple times throughout the game's campaign, though the environment will gradually change as events in the game unfold.
 The game also has a story mode, allowing players to play the game on a lower difficulty.